 The origins of panettone are ancient and sometimes fade into legend: it is said that it had been cooked for the first time only with scraps, with what was advanced in the kitchen.
 Its recipe is simple, it takes a few natural ingredients and genuine; flour, baking powder, orange, eggs and the inevitable raisins that makes the cake, thanks to its cylindrical shape, a sweet famous worldwide.

 Do you wish to learn the typical italian Christmas dishes?
 Discover here our preferred Christmas dishes!

 OK, it’s not a real dish, but the aperitivo is definitely an important part of the culinary traditions in Milan: around 6:00pm, Milan's bustling pubs and wine bars start to prepare for the aperitif, a northern Italian tradition commonly called "happy hour".

 The aperitivo consists on a drink, such as wine, beer, and classic cocktails like a spritz (sparking white wine, a bitter liqueur like Aperol or Campari, and sparkling water) or Negroni (gin, vermouth and bitters liqueur).
 Meanwhile there is food paired, such as meats, cheeses, vegetables, breads and other delicacies served on a small plate along with the drink.

-Be sure to save some room after aperitif to Try these other Milanese food specialties!
+Do you want to have aperitivo like an Italian?
+Book our Milan guided tour with aperitivo, but be sure to save some room after aperitif to try these other Milan food specialties!